Identifying potential donors virtually

 Back in the pre-COVID era, we had these conversations in living rooms, coffee shops, and offices.
 Those days will return.
 In the meantime, you can sit together outside, go for a walk, or chat with each other on Facetime, Zoom, and all the other meeting apps.

-As I wrote this summer, it’s an excellent moment to personally connect with your donors and potential donors.
+As I wrote this summer, it’s an excellent moment to personally connect with your donors and potential donors virtually.
 Why?
 People continue to feel isolated during the pandemic, so relationship-building is paramount.

-Sadly, many nonprofits have neglected personal contact with their supporters.
+Sadly, many nonprofits have neglected personal contact with their supporters and donors virtually.
 Maybe they’re feeling afraid or overwhelmed.
 Regardless, when you reach out to people who’ve been overlooked, you give your organization a fundraising advantage.

 Time to gather the team